-Exact pickup time and location will be confirmed 1–2 days before your tour.
-Please be ready 10 minutes early.
-Pickup is within the Fairbanks/North Pole area; contact us in advance if you’re outside city limits.
+Your exact pickup time will be confirmed the day before your tour.
+Please be ready 5 minutes early.
+Pickup is within the Fairbanks/North Pole area; please contact us in advance if you’re outside city limits to see if we can accommodate your location.

 For a full refund, cancel at least 24 hours before the scheduled departure time.